 Secondly, temporary protection shall also be awarded to foreigners with a permanent residence permit in Ukraine, if the prima facie presumption that they cannot return to their home country is not revoked.
 This includes cases where a custodian of a minor Ukrainian child is a third country national, and holder of a permanent residence permit in Ukraine.
-If the prima facie assumption is revoked, the local authorities would then need to assess whether the person can return safely under the criteria set out below.
-In the case of family members in Germany, family ties constitute a prevailing reason.19
+The prima facie presumption is revoked if the country of origin information suggests that the home country is generally safe.27 The Higher Administrative Court of Berlin-Brandenburg decided that the prima facie presumption can regularly be revoked for Vietnamese nationals.28 If the prima facie assumption is revoked, the local authorities would then need to assess whether the person can return safely under the criteria set out below.
+In the case of family members in Germany, family ties constitute a prevailing reason over the criteria of safe return.29

-The third group consists of all other persons who were legally residing (more than 90 days) in Ukraine before 24th of February but without permanent residence permit.
+Until 5 March 2025, the third group consisted of all other persons who were legally residing (more than 90 days) in Ukraine before 24 February but without a permanent residence permit.
 They may also be awarded temporary protection under additional criteria.
-They need to prove their legal residence in Ukraine and establish that they cannot return safely to their home country.
-In defining "safe return" and the procedures to establish whether a person can return safely, the Federal Government relies on the Communication of the Commission from 21st March 2022.20 Accordingly, the procedure to establish whether a person can return safely constitutes a sui generis procedure where factors such as armed conflict, systemic human rights violations, ongoing violence, risk of persecution or inhumane and degrading treatment in the home country need to be evaluated.
-As set forth in the Communication from the Commission, the Federal government underlines in their circulation letters that not only factors of safety shall be evaluated but also whether the applicants still have special ties to their home country or whether they are rather alienated.21 This criterion of 'alienation' or ties to the home country does not exist in the German law for the assessment of 'safe return' in the asylum procedure and therefore constitutes a sui generis assessment of 'safe return' for applicants for temporary protection.
+They needed to prove their legal residence in Ukraine and establish that they cannot return safely to their home country.

+In defining "safe and durable return" and the procedures to establish whether a person can return safely, the Federal Government relies on the Communication of the Commission from 21 March 2022.30 Accordingly, the procedure to establish whether a person can return safely constitutes a sui generis procedure where factors such as armed conflict, systemic human rights violations, ongoing violence, risk of persecution or inhumane and degrading treatment in the home country need to be evaluated.
+As set forth in the Communication from the Commission, the Federal government underlines in their circulation letters that not only factors of safety shall be evaluated but also whether the applicants still have special ties to their home country or whether they are rather alienated.31 This criterion of 'alienation' or ties to the home country does not exist in the German law for the assessment of 'safe return' in the asylum procedure and therefore constitutes a sui generis assessment of 'safe return' for applicants for temporary protection.
 Additionally, the local authorities (Ausländerbehörde der Länder) may use Section 60 para.
 5 of the Residence Act as criterion which references the ECHR and paragraph 7, where a concrete threat to life, body or freedom precludes extradition to the home country.
-Generally, this sui generis procedure needs to be applied individually.
-However, the Federal Government decided that for people fleeing Ukraine who are of Eritrean, Syrian and Afghan nationality, it is generally established that they cannot return safely to their home countries.
+Generally, this sui generis procedure needs